 Measles vaccination campaigns should be assigned the highest priority at the earliest possible time in emergency situations.
-Measles vaccination programmes should begin as soon as the necessary personnel, vaccine, cold chain equipment and other supplies are available.
-Measles vaccination should not be delayed until other vaccines become available or until cases of measles have been reported.
-In some rare instances, the initial assessment team may assess that a measles vaccination campaign is not necessary.
-This decision should be based on epidemiological factors such as the conduct of a recent mass campaign in the population, level of measles vaccination coverage, and the estimated number of susceptible persons in the affected population.
-In some other instances, the initial assessment team may recommend that persons up to 15 years of age or higher be included if there is evidence of high susceptibility in this age group.
+The necessary personnel, vaccine, cold chain equipment and other supplies to conduct a mass campaign should be assembled at the site of the emergency as quickly as possible.
+The decision of when to begin the vaccination campaign should be based on epidemiological factors such as whether a mass campaign in the population has taken place recently, level of measles vaccination coverage, and the estimated number of susceptible persons in the affected population.
+In some instances the initial assessment team may recommend that persons up to 15 years of age or higher be included if there is evidence of high susceptibility in this age group.